Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-bigquery-oauth.md

 ### Configure the Connection in dbt Cloud
 Now that you have an OAuth app set up in BigQuery, you'll need to add the client ID and secret to <Constant name="cloud" />.
 To do so:
  1. Navigate back to the Connection details page, as described in [Locate the redirect URI value](#locate-the-redirect-uri-value).
- - Add the client ID and secret from the BigQuery OAuth app under the **OAuth 2.0 Settings** section
+ 2. Add the client ID and secret from the BigQuery OAuth app under the **OAuth 2.0 Settings** section.
  - Enter in the BigQuery token uri which is by default `https://oauth2.googleapis.com/token`

 ### Authenticating to BigQuery